Sea Cliff Skills Course

 -

-We’ll cover how to build secure abseils, assess tides and sea conditions, and understand how weather and swell can affect climbing by the sea.
-By the end of the course, you’ll have the knowledge, confidence, and practical skills to plan and enjoy your own sea cliff adventures safely.
+We will cover how to access sea cliffs using static ropes and by building solid anchors.
+We will look at the tides and the sea conditions, and develop understanding of how weather and swell can affect climbing by the sea.
+Throughout the course you will climb numerous classic routes with your guide giving you tips and feedback to improve your climbing.
+By the end of this course, you’ll have the knowledge, confidence, and practical skills to plan and enjoy your own sea cliff adventures safely.

 -